 Saturday November 4th was amazing.
 I’d been planning this day for months and it had finally come.
 I’d had major setbacks, but I never gave up.
 For six months I never missed a workout, I weighed everything I ate, and I never missed a beat with my meal plan.
 Along with the strict discipline it takes to be on a bodybuilding competition prep, I had to put up with so many other factors during this time frame.
 It’s been a very hard few months, and I’m so glad I had this competition.
 It gave me purpose, something to look forward to, it gave me control, and it allowed me to see progress.
-Living in a new country, learning a new language, getting hurt, trying to find jobs, trying to be an artist, helping with a startup, trying to persevere, trying to rationalize my every action (even if just to myself)… it’s been a lot to deal with.
+Living in a new country, learning a new language, getting hurt, trying to find jobs, trying to be an artist, helping with a startup, trying to persevere, trying to rationalize my every action (even if just to myself).

 On Saturday morning November 4th I woke up so excited, it was a time for me to forget everything else and just have fun.
 I let Rasmus sleep in because I was up at 5am as per usual.
 I pranced (tentatively on my broken foot) into the big Marriott bathroom, and was confused when I looked in the mirror.
 My phenomenally shredded abs were gone and I was staring in the mirror at a bloated belly full of subcutaneous water.
 It looked like I had gained 10 pounds overnight.
 I think the stress from the day before had raised my cortisol levels so much that it caused this reaction in my body; that, or the prescribed wine/steak/fries fueling meal the night before didn’t agree with my system.
 I brushed it off and thought “Whatever.
 It is what it is.”